rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 ### Types and Interfaces

-Having layed out all tools, we can now dig into TypeScript to achieve our losely stated goal of rendering incoming objects depending upon the incoming type.
+Having laid out all tools, we can now dig into TypeScript to achieve our loosely stated goal of rendering incoming objects depending upon the incoming type.
 These objects will somehow be similar, so we'll use a button, which will be rendered slightly differently for this.

 Let's create our types in `src/buttonTypes.ts`.